 While in jail, for my repeated DWIs, I was approached by an outsider who brought AA meetings to the prison.
 At first, I was hesitant to attend.
 However, after realizing you got candy by attending the meetings, I started to go.
 Months later, I started reading the big book, going through the steps, and learning more about my disease.

 I was released a few months after my initial introduction to AA.
 I was then in the free world without a pot to pee in.
 I was nervous, afraid, and ignorant of how to live properly.
 But, I believed I could make it if I followed the simple steps outlined in the book of recovery.

 The Real World and Sober Living

 I was doing great the first few months upon my release from prison.
-But, as time would prove for all alcoholics when we stop attending to our alcoholism, things got worse.
+But, as time has proven for all alcoholics when we stop attending to our alcoholism, things get worse.
 And they did get worse.
 I relapsed and went right back to rock bottom.